Shiatsu & Qigong

 These pages will help you discover something about two passions in my life, shiatsu and qigong.

-To find out more visit the other pages on this site.
-There are also links to useful websites and you are most welcome to contact me directly about more specific issues.
+To find out more visit the other pages on this site and you are most welcome to contact me directly about more specific issues and for referral to other practitioners.

 I specialise in musculo-skeletal problems resulting from trauma (both physical & emotional) and posture related conditions.
 Many of my clients also present with other symptoms (respiratory, digestive, circulatory) that are directly related to a stressful lifestyle.